-We blame Gucci for the resurgence of the '70s hairstyle.
-Ever since Alessandro Michele took the design helm of the Italian fashion house, we've seen more and more '70s-style hair flicks, curls and long hippie-style tresses on the catwalk.
+We blame Gucci for the resurgence of '70s hairstyles.
+Ever since Alessandro Michele took the design helm of the Italian fashion house, we've seen more and more '70s-style hair flicks, curls, and long hippie-style tresses on the catwalk.
 Not that we have a problem with this.
 Oh no. In fact, it's the opposite.
-We welcome this fun, flamboyant decade back into our lives, for it was truly one of the coolest eras for hairstyles.
+We welcome this fun, flamboyant decade back into our lives; it was truly one of the coolest eras for hair.

 Quick question: Do you follow Goldie Hawn on Instagram?
 If you don't, we suggest you do so immediately; she's brilliant.
 Thing is, Goldie has been awesome since forever.
-While it's mainly due to her incredible acting skills, we've also tried to emulate her '70s hairstyles for a long time.
+While that's mainly due to her incredible acting skills, her iconic '70s hairstyles don't hurt.

 For pure hippie-chicness, there's only one person we can think of to copy, and that's Stevie Nicks.
 It's the one part rocker-chic to two parts Woodstock festival hairstyle, such as this one, that really does it for us.

-For an even rockier vibe, turn to none other than Blondie's Debbie Harry.
+For a rocker vibe, turn to none other than Blondie's Debbie Harry.
 The lead singer was, and still is, known for her shock of blonde hair, which in the '70s was always worn in a choppy bob with chunky layers.

-Once again, Meryl Streep proves that there's nothing she can't do, including incredible hair during the '70s.
+Once again, Meryl Streep proves that there's nothing she can't do, including incredible blonde '70s hair.
 For this decade, the actress rocked the natural look.
-It was very girl-next-door with an extreme side parting.
+It was very girl-next-door with an extreme side part.
 What's not to love?